So what am I writing about?

-- Financial Literacy Month: November 2017
+- Launching for Financial Literacy Month in Canada: November 2017

 See what I did there?
 The book will be ready for Canada’s Financial Literacy Month and I’m hoping to bring it with me to the National Conference on Financial Literacy in early November 2017.

 If you’re interested in learning more and providing your feedback, you can:

 Thank you for reading, I’m looking forward to sharing my story with you soon and hearing what you have to say!